Awareness of How to Access Promoted Energy Technologies

 1) If you need to assess awareness of how to access several different technologies, decide how many technologies a respondent needs to know how to access in order to be considered ‘aware of how to access the promoted technologies’.
 When preparing the survey, use Q1 – Q4 for each of the assessed technologies.
 During the analysis stage, count the percentage of respondents who were aware of how to access the minimum number of technologies.

-2) The “place” where people can buy a given technology does not need to be a physical place only – it can also be an e-shop or a social media site.
+2) The “place” where people can buy a given technology does not only need to be a physical place – it can also be an e-shop or a social media site.
 Similarly, the seller can also be a ‘mobile seller’ – there is no need for a physical shop.

 3) The enumerators need to be trained in how to conclude correctly whether the respondent is or is not able to find / contact a seller.
 If possible, they should have a list of all the shops / sellers where the specific technology can be purchased.
 In case the respondent mentions a place which is not listed, it is important to verify the actual availability of the technology there and eventually add the shop / seller to the list.